snphillips/webdevportfolio/README.md

 twohue is a skilled "guessing" game, where players must choose the two correct answers out of larger set of potential answers.

-twohue is a front-end game created with React.
+twohue is a front-end game created with React and Node/Express.

 - View twohue here: https://twohue.surge.sh/
 ***